weex/wuc-new/README.md

 2. Use the Year-Month-Date in the file name.
 Ex.
 2015-1-23-bitcoin.md<p>
 3. Fill out the Author and Author URL (use your WUC Author Biography article.<p>
 4. Length should be 500-1,200 words.
 However, the main criteria is quality and usefulness.
 Do not be afraid to create a 5,000 word guide if it is awesome.
 5. Even better, develop a <b>content creation plan</b>.
 Take advantage of the ZMOT with a <a href="http://www.verticalmeasures.com/content-strategy/build-your-content-marketing-around-a-hub-and-spoke-model/">hub and spoke model</a>.
-Responsibly leverage WUC to build your Bitcoin business!
 6. Perform at least basic Search Engine Optimization (Ex. <a href="http://www.weusecoins.com/en/questions/">Free Tool</a>).<p>
 7. Link to and from other relevant pages on weusecoins.com like the extensive <a href="http://www.kraken.io">FAQ</a><p>
 8. Optimize images (Ex. <a href="http://www.kraken.io">Kraken.io</a>)<p>